Purna Swaraj

-The Declaration of Purna Swaraj or Declaration of the Independence of India was a resolution which was passed in 1930 because of the dissatisfaction among the Indian masses regarding the British offer of Dominion status to India.
+The Declaration of Purna Swaraj or Declaration of the Independence of India was a resolution which was passed by the Indian National Congress in 1930 because of the dissatisfaction among the Indian masses regarding the British offer of Dominion status to India.
 The word Purna Swaraj was derived from पूर्ण (Pūrṇa) 'Complete' and Self-rule or Sovereignty.
 It was promulgated by the Indian National Congress, resolving the Congress and Indian nationalists to fight for Purna Swaraj, or complete self-rule/total independence from the British rule.

-The flag of India was hoisted by Jawaharlal Nehru on 31 December 1929 on the banks of Ravi river, in Lahore.
+The tricolour Indian flag was hoisted by Jawaharlal Nehru on 31 December 1929 on the banks of Ravi River, in Lahore.
 The Congress asked the people of India to observe 26 January as Independence Day (see Legacy).
 The flag of India was hoisted publicly across India by Congress volunteers and the general public who aspired for self-governance and wanted to achieve independence.
 Two decades later, the 26th day of January became the nation's Republic Day.